jdgillespie91/projects-api/README.rst

 *Note that Docker is a prerequisite*

 It's possible to run the app in multiple configurations.
-Unless explicitly stated, the app will run on port 8000 of localhost.

 .. code-block:: bash

-    $ curl localhost:8000
+    $ curl localhost:<port>
     "Hello, world!"

-First is the *dev* environmenet
+First is the *dev* environment which runs by default on port 8000.

 .. code-block:: bash